remaro-network/auv_profeat/README.md

 To run PRISM experiments with different properties, run the commands in [Run the Analysis](#run-the-analysis) with your modified property file to obtain the corresponding `.props` file.
 The ProFeat property file used for the experiments in the paper can be found in `auv_profeat\experiments` as `casestudy_experiments.fprops` in case you want to use it as a template.
 Then follow the steps for replicating the experiments in [Replicate the PRISM Experiments](#replicate-the-prism-experiments).

 ## Acknowledgements
+We would like to thank Clemens Dubslaff for explaining ProFeat and its usage to us, and for answering all our questions.
+Furthermore, we would like to thank Rudolf Schlatte for preparing the artifact for the final artifact submission.

 <a href="https://remaro.eu/">
     <img height="60" alt="REMARO Logo" src="https://remaro.eu/wp-content/uploads/2020/09/remaro1-right-1024.png">